 A c-section can save the life of a mother or fetus.
-Reasons for performing a c-section include, but are not limited to, small maternal pelvis, chorioamnionitis requiring immediate delivery, maternal pelvic deformity, eclampsia, life-threatening complications of pregnancy, a woman with cardiac disease that may not tolerate stress of labor, fetal asphyxia or fetal acidosis, life-threatening situations for the fetus that can lead to fetal hypoxia, umbilical cord prolapse, placenta previa, abnormal lie or presentation of the fetus, or uterine rupture.
+Reasons for performing a c-section include, but are not limited to, small maternal pelvis, chorioamnionitis requiring immediate delivery, maternal pelvic deformity, eclampsia, life-threatening complications of pregnancy, a woman with cardiac disease that may not tolerate the stress of labor, fetal asphyxia, or fetal acidosis, life-threatening situations for the fetus that can lead to fetal hypoxia, umbilical cord prolapse, placenta previa, abnormal lie or presentation of the fetus, or uterine rupture.
 A fetal heart tracing is most commonly used to assess fetal acidosis.
-It is not accurate but there are no better options at this time.
+It is not accurate, but there are no better options.
 A category III fetal heart rate requires a c-section if the woman is remote from delivery.
 A category II fetal heart rate is a larger, harder to interpret category that may also lead to a c-section.
-Multiple gestation pregnancies and women with active herpes simplex virus are also recommended cesarean birth.
+For cesarean birth, multiple gestation pregnancies and women with active herpes simplex virus are also recommended.
 One (or even two) c-sections does not mean that a woman must have a c-section delivery with her next pregnancy.
 The woman should be evaluated and have discussions with her provider.
-The risk of uterine rupture is slightly higher, but she can be monitored during labor for signs of uterine rupture.
+The risk of uterine rupture is slightly higher, but she can be monitored for signs of uterine rupture during labor.
 A vertical incision in the uterus would not make her a candidate for a trial of labor after cesarean (TOLAC).

-There are some reasons that likely have increased the risk of a c-section over time.
-These include increased maternal age during pregnancy, increased obesity and incidences of gestational diabetes, and increased use of fertility treatments.1 One other factor that may increase the c-section rate is the medical-legal aspect of labor and delivery.
+Some reasons likely have increased the risk of a c-section over time.
+These include increased maternal age during pregnancy, increased obesity and incidences of gestational diabetes, and increased use of fertility treatments.
+Another factor that may increase the c-section rate is the medical-legal aspect of labor and delivery.
 Malpractice rates and no cap limits on birth injuries may influence a provider’s decision to perform a c-section.